Skip to content

 Dependency Discovery

-The tool scans your manifest files (package.json, pom.xml, Gemfile.lock, requirements.txt, go.mod) or your source code to build a full dependency tree.
-This includes both direct dependencies and transitive ones (the dependencies of your dependencies).
+The tool reads your manifest files (package.json, pom.xml, Gemfile.lock, requirements.txt, go.mod) or your source code and builds a full dependency tree.
+That means both direct dependencies and transitive ones (the dependencies of your dependencies).

 2